 Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love

+can do that.
 This quote by Martin Luther King Jr. remains as relevant today as it did 60years

 ago.
 The National Mentoring Month was started in 2002 by the National Mentoring Partnership